yhw086/PowerOutageAnalysis/README.md

 According to the analysis on EDA and univariate duration plot above, we can get that there are some outliers in the data of extreme climate and normal climate.
 Therefore, we would remove these outliers to make the distribution of each climate more precisely.

+#### Outlier Analysis and Removal:
+Initial analysis showed outliers in the data for both 'Extreme' and 'Normal' climates.
+A total of 144 outliers were identified and removed using the Interquartile Range (IQR) method.
+This step aimed to refine the data for a more accurate comparison of power outage durations.

+#### Observed Statistics Before Outlier Removal:
+Observed Difference in Means: 186.81
+P-Value: 0.5569
+This initial result, with a p-value higher than the conventional alpha level of 0.05, suggested failing to reject the null hypothesis.

+#### Observed Statistics After Outlier Removal:
+Observed Difference in Means: 91.42
+P-Value: 0.326
+Post outlier removal, the observed difference in means decreased significantly, and the p-value, while lower, still suggested failing to reject the null hypothesis.

-We use permutation test to shuffle the climate 10000 times.
-We can get 10000 simulating absolute differences.
-Then we compare these 10000 absolute differences to the observed difference 186.81, and calculate the p-value that is the probability of observing a absolute difference as extreme or more extreme than the observed difference, assuming the null hypothesis is true.
+Permutation Test: A permutation test with 10,000 shuffles was used to assess the probability of observing an absolute difference in power outage durations as extreme as, or more extreme than, the observed differences, under the null hypothesis.

+Before Removing Outliers: The data suggested no significant difference in the average duration of power outages between the two climate conditions.
+<iframe src="figures/hypo1.html" width=800 height=600 frameBorder=0></iframe>
+After Removing Outliers: The decrease in the observed difference and the p-value further supports the conclusion that there is no statistically significant difference in power outage durations between 'Extreme' and 'Normal' climate conditions.
+The analysis, therefore, fails to reject the null hypothesis in both cases.

-<iframe src="figures/bivar_group.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="figures/hypo.html" width=800 height=600 frameBorder=0></iframe>

 ## Conclusion: